Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 Type: Basket Material: Sticks Height above ground: 10 - 30 m

-Seen nesting, together with other aquatic birds, along the shores of Narrabri Lake during the breeding season of 2008 and subsequent years.
+Great Egrets have been found by us nesting, together with other aquatic birds, along the shores of Narrabri Lake, NSW, during the breeding season of 2008 and in subsequent years, when the lake was not dry.

-Near-frontal view of a Great Egret standing on its nest
+Near-frontal view of a Great Egret in breeding plumage and nuptial flush standing on its nest

 [Narrabri Lake, NSW, November 2011]